Voting Record — Eric Illsley MP, Barnsley Central (10305)

 Commons15 Jun 2010Business of the House — Backbench Business Committee minorityno Rebel

-Commons15 Jun 2010Business of the House — Backbench Business Committee Majorityaye Rebel
+Commons15 Jun 2010Business of the House — Size of the Backbench Business Committee Majorityaye Rebel

 11 May 2010Stopped being Chairman, Yorkshire and the Humber Regional Select Committee

-11 May 2010Stopped being a member of the Procedure Committee
+11 May 2010Stopped being Member, Procedure Committee

-11 May 2010Stopped being a member of the Chairmen's Panel Committee
+11 May 2010Stopped being Member, Chairmen's Panel Committee

 HouseDateSubjectEric IllsleyLab VoteRôle